-The Group's manufacturing facility in Trostyanets, Ukraine, was damaged as a result of the war.
-The total loss related to the damage of the factory, equipment and inventory was approx. EUR 8 million to date, which was recognised as part of the adjusting items.
-The factory reopened in June 2022.
 The Group continuously monitors the valuation of the Group's assets in Russia and Ukraine, including an evaluation of the uncertainties resulting from the war on the goodwill and intangible assets of the LARMEA segment.
 In particular, the discount rate received significant attention, given the rise in market risk premiums in these countries.